 Lunch boxes are very popular throughout Japan.
 The Thomas Lunch Box, available on Thomas, is very popular with children!
 It contains fried shrimp, hamburger steak, octopus shaped sausage, fried potatoes, and rolled sushi.

 *Please note that the lunch box menu and its package may have been changed from the 2015 edition.

 Adults can also enjoy cuisine from Japan made from local Shizuoka ingredients.

 Oigawa Railway is about 2 hours from Tokyo and 1 hour and 15 minutes from Nagoya.

 From Tokyo, ride the JR Tokaido Shinkansen (the Hikari or Kodama trains) to Shizuoka.
 From there, change train lines to JR Tokaido and ride the train to Kanaya station.

 From Osaka or Kyoto, ride the JR Tokaido Shinkansen (Kodama train only) to Kakegawa.
 From there, change train lines to JR Tokaido and ride the train to Kanaya station.
 Next, take the Oigawa Main Line from Kanaya to Shin-Kanaya (just one stop!).
 Thomas and other steam locomotives will be there waiting.

 Thomas takes about 70 minutes to travel the 37.2 km from Shin-Kanaya Station to Senzu station.

-*Note that the Japan Rail Pass cannot be used at Oigawa Railway.
+*Note that the Japan Rail Pass cannot be used on Oigawa Railway.

-Under the circumstances that you’re unable to reserve a seat on Thomas, it’s still possible to catch a glimpse of him during his run.
+If you’re unable to reserve a seat on Thomas, it’s still possible to catch a glimpse of him during his run on the Oigawa Railway.
 Plus, you can still meet him when he’s at the station or in the garage.
 If you’re ever visiting Japan, please come and see Thomas the Tank Engine in Shizuoka.